• Skip to primary navigation

 NOTE: If you have a deep fryer and prefer to use that, go for it!

-For best results, it is important to use a high smoke point oil when frying foods.
-You can learn more about the right oil to use in this air fryer oil article.
+For best results, using a high smoke point oil when frying foods is important.
+You can learn more about the right oil in this air fryer oil article.

-Step 6: Use a slotted spoon to drop the donut holes into the hot oil gently.
+Step 6: Slotted spoon gently drops the donut holes into the hot oil.
 Let them cook for 1-2 minutes on each side.
 Use the slotted spoon or metal tongs to remove the fried donut holes.

 Step 7: Move the cooked donut holes to a pan or platter lined with paper towels.
-The paper towels are there to absorb the excess oil from the fried donuts.
+The paper towels absorb the excess oil from the fried donuts.

 A large bowl filled with powdered sugar.
 Donut holes are in the sugar.